Rheological fluid motion in tube by metachronal wave of cilia: Summary and Conclusion

 \section{Summary and Conclusion}

-An analysis for the rheological fluid transport by means of a sequence of beat of cilia which are in an array and coordinated in such a way as to represent the metachronal wave is presented.
-The objective of the present study is related to the problems associated with the understanding of the fluid transport through the ductus efferentes of the human male reproductive tract (\cite{Greep,Ilio}) and the effect of cilia on ovum and sperm transport in the Fallopian tubes etc. However aonly n application of the our results for flow rates to the observed flow rates in the ductus efferentes of the reproductive tract is discussed here.
+Here, we have presented an analysis for the rheological fluid transport by means of a sequence of beat of cilia which are in an array and coordinated in such a way to represent the metachronal rhythm.
+The objective of the present study is related to the questions connecting the understanding of the fluid movement through the efferent ducts of male reproductive tract of human (\cite{Ilio,Greep}) and the influence of cilia on ovum and sperm movement in fallopian tubes etc. However, an application of the our results for the flow rates in efferent ducts of male reproductive tract has been discussed here.
 On the basis of the derived analytical expressions, extensive numerical computations have been carried out.
 The effects of various parameters, such as $\epsilon$, $n$, $\delta$, $\alpha$ on pumping characteristic and velocity distribution are investigated in detail in the case of an axisymmetric tube flow.

-The study reveals that for a particular set of values, say $\epsilon=0.1$, $\delta=1$, $\alpha=1$, $n=1$, $\Delta P=0$, as considered in \cite{Lardner}, flow rate in an axisymmetric tube is twice the value reported by Lardner and Shack \cite{Lardner} for a two-dimensional channel.
-It further reveals that the flow rate changes remarkably with $\epsilon$ and $n$ and when $\epsilon$ is near by 0.5 our results of flow rate in human ductus efferentes are close to the estimated value $6\times 10^{-3}$ $ml/h$ as suggested by Lardner and Shack \cite{Lardner} based on the experimental observations on the flow rates in the ductus efferentes in the other animals e.g. rat, ram, and bull.
+The study reveals that for a particular set of values, say $\epsilon=0.1$, $\delta=1$, $\alpha=1$, $n=1$, $\Delta P=0$ (as considered in \cite{Lardner}) flow rate in an axisymmetric tube is about twice the value reported by Lardner and Shack \cite{Lardner} for a two-dimensional channel.
+It further reveals that the flow rate changes remarkably with $\epsilon$ and $n$.
+When $\epsilon$ is near about 0.4, our result for flow rate in human ductus efferentes is close to the estimated value $6\times 10^{-3}$ $ml/h$ as suggested by Lardner and Shack \cite{Lardner} based on the experimental observations for the flow rates in efferent ducts in other animals e.g. rat, ram, and bull.